GameDevMitchell/28-Pomodromo-Timer/README.md

 ## contact

-If you have any questions or feeedback, please contact me at: mitchellogbo@gmail.com.
+If you have any questions or feedback, please contact me at: mitchellogbo@gmail.com.